mircea98ro/pedestrian_detector_distributed_assignment/README.md

 ### Test functionality

-(Using turtlebots and Intel RealSense cameras)

 #### Camera functionality

 Connect the camera to the PC via a USB 3 port.
 If working on a VM, connect the camera to the VM instead of the host OS.
 In a terminal, run `lsusb` and check for an Intel RealSense device.

-Run `ls -l /dev/` and identify the camera there.
-It should look like `ttyUSB0`.
-Change the rights to the camera with `sudo chmod 666 /dev/{camera_identifier}`.

 Run `realsense-viewer`.
 Make sure that the camera is detected, turn on the <u>Stereo Module</u> and the <u>RGB Camera</u> and if everything displays right, the camera itself is working properly.